Large Magellanic Cloud

-Sagittarius dwarf elliptical galaxy.
+Tools as “standard candles” helped scientists to understand cosmic distances better.
+Previously, the LMC was considered the closest galactic object to Earth until 1994, when NASA’s astronomers found the Sagittarius dwarf elliptical galaxy.
 Changes in the findings again happened in 2003 when it was discovered that the Canis Major dwarf galaxy became even closer.

-The LMC is one of the members of a collection of dozens of galaxies known as the Local Group, or the galaxies close to the Milky Way galaxy.
+The LMC is a collection of dozens of galaxies known as the Local Group, or the galaxies close to the Milky Way galaxy.
 Andromeda galaxy is the most prominent member.
 It is on the northern hemisphere visible with the naked eye just north of the same name’s constellation.

 The small Magellanic Cloud, also called Nubecula Minor, is one of the Milky Way’s closest neighbors at about 200,000 light-years.
 This is a dwarf galaxy with a diameter of about 7,000 light-years.
 The galaxy with a total mass of approximately 7 billion solar masses contains several hundred million stars.

-From most of North America, northern Africa, Europe, or Asia, the SMC remained invisible from the cultures that dominated these continents except the Southern Hemisphere, where it is more prominent.
+From most North America, northern Africa, Europe, or Asia, the SMC remained invisible from the cultures that dominated these continents except the Southern Hemisphere, where it is more prominent.
 In Australian aboriginal stories, it was always mentioned and helped the early Polynesian cultures navigate the seas.